≡ Menu

 If you are diagnosed with a qualifying chronic illness, the chronic illness rider allows you to have access to a portion of your death benefit.

-Generally, the requirement set forth in the policy to qualify for this living benefit is the insured is unable to perform two out of six daily living activities (ADLs).
-ADLs includes eating, bathing, dressing, toileting, walking, and continence.
+Generally, the requirement outlined in the policy to qualify for this living benefit is the insured is unable to perform two out of six daily living activities (ADLs).
+ADLs include eating, bathing, dressing, toileting, walking, and continence.

 #2.
 Financial Strategies.